Where Are We Now … What’s on the Horizon

 A Bit of History – Recessions > Recoveries > Recessions

 As you are reading this, the U.S. will have experienced the third longest period of economic expansion following a recession.
-In this case, it is particularly dramatic for two reasons:
+In this case, it is particularly dramatic for two reasons:- The Great Recession of 2007 – 2009 was the worst business contraction since WW II.

 - If the expansion continues to perk along, it will break an all-time record of 120 months at the end of June of this year.